Can You Change a Prenup? 6 Reasons for Modification

 4. Failure to Follow State Laws

 Each state has its own rules when it comes to prenuptial and postnuptial agreements.
-If your agreement doesn’t meet the requirements set by state law, it might be considered invalid.
+If your agreement doesn’t comply with the laws in your state, it might be considered invalid.

 Should You Modify Your Prenup?